-Volunteers Make the Difference
+Volunteers make the difference

-Schedules are flexible and usually last 4 hours (sample: 9:30 a.m. to 1:30 p.m. or 1 to 5 p.m.).
+Schedules are flexible and usually last 4 hours (for example: 9:30 a.m. - 1:30 p.m. or 1 - 5 p.m.).

 All volunteers are required to attend a basic orientation, safety training and on-the-job training modules.
 Specialized areas require additional training.